ReScience/ReScienceC/docs/editorial_bot.md

 ### Updating an already accepted paper

-If the draft has been updated after a paper has been published, JOSS editors-in-chief can update the published info and PDF with the following command:
+If the draft has been updated after a paper has been published, ReScience C editors-in-chief can update the published info and PDF with the following command:

 ```text
 @editorialbot reaccept